Cirq Triage

 The goals for this document are as follows:

-• to define a set of lightweight community processes that make it easy for users and maintainers to understand where certain issues stand, when and how they are going to be resolved, what is blocking them
+• Define a set of lightweight community processes that make it easy for users and maintainers to understand where certain issues stand, when and how they are going to be resolved, what is blocking them

 Automation: Triage party and GitHub Actions